 Carole Durussel obtained her PhD from the Australian National Centre for Ocean Resources and Security (ANCORS) of the University of Wollongong (UOW) in 2015.
-Her thesis examines the adequacy of the regional legal and institutional framework of the Southeast Pacific to address the conservation of high seas biodiversity.
+Her thesis: Challenges in the Conservation of High Seas Biodiversity in the Southeast Pacific examines the adequacy of the regional legal and institutional framework of the Southeast Pacific to address the conservation of high seas biodiversity.
 Whilst emphasising the importance of the regional level for the conservation of high seas biodiversity, Dr. Durussel's thesis identifies key challenges and shortcomings faced by the Southeast Pacific region in inter-institutional cooperation and in the implementation of globally agreed biodiversity conservation measures.
 This is the first study of its kind with a focus on RFMO governance from a high seas biodiversity conservation perspective.
 It is also the first comprehensive regional study focusing on evaluating institutional interplay management, cooperation between RFMOs and regional seas organisations, and the incorporation of biodiversity obligations in RFMOs within one region.

 Prior to her PhD studies, Dr. Durussel worked at IUCN (International Union for the Conservation of Nature) first as a Research Assistant for the Western Gray Whale Advisory Panel, for which she helped develop the first draft of a range-wide conservation plan for the critically endangered western gray whale population; then as a Project Officer, GIS for the Global Ocean Biodiversity Initiative (GOBI).
 GOBI is an international partnership aiming to help with the identification of ecologically or biologically significant areas (EBSAs) in marine areas beyond national jurisdiction.
 The identification of EBSAs is based on the 2008 scientific criteria adopted at the ninth Conference of Parties to the Convention on Biological Diversity in Bonn, Germany.